 Applicants must submit an electronic application by October 15th of the year prior to the grant year.
 Notification of awards will be made by February 15th of the grant year.

 Please read the cover letter and instructions (pdf) before sending the SFE Application.

-Once your project has been judged favorably and awarded a SFE grant, you will be expected to complete a final report by February 15th of the year following the grant award.
-To download a copy of the report, click here SFE Final Report.
+Once your project has been judged favorably and awarded a SFE grant, you will be expected to complete a progress report by February 15th of the year following the grant award.
+To download a copy of the report, click here SFE Progress Report.